-Wellbeing Waterloo Region 2018 Report
+- A Profile of Wellbeing in Waterloo Region 2018

 Read the January 2018 report A Profile of Wellbeing in Waterloo Region

 The report uses data gathered by the most recently available national, provincial and regional sources to create a wellbeing profile of Waterloo Region and its residents.
-The report provides the Region’s position relative to other regions; the Central Region of Ontario, the province of Ontario overall, and Canada.
+The report provides the Region’s position relative to the Central Region of Ontario, the province of Ontario overall, and Canada.
 Using the eight defined CIW domains and indicators of wellbeing, this report outlines where Waterloo Region is doing well, and where it could be doing better.

-KWCF Vital Signs report releases:
+KWCF Vital Signs

 KWCF also commissioned a study on Belonging.
 The final report, We Can Design Belonging (2014) adds local context to the CIW's Community Vitality Domain and sense of belonging to local community indicator.
 The report provides lots of recommendations aimed at improving sense of belonging, which in turn, will improve the overall wellbeing of residents.

 Woolwich Community Health Centre (WCHC) used the CIW framework and CIW survey data for Wellesley, Wilmot and Woolwich townships in their Community Needs and Capacity Assessment Report (2014).
 The report identifies wellbeing priorities, which will be acted on, not only by WCHC, but by their partners (Community Care Concepts, Woolwich Community Services, and Wilmot Family Resource Centre) as well as other agencies and groups that serve the rural townships.